Old Sarum Primary School

 • Have an understanding of key grammatical concepts and rules to apply to independent writing.

-Children complete a ‘hot write’ at the end of each unit so they can as independently as possible, apply newly taught skills.
+Children complete a ‘hot write’ at the end of each unit so they can, as independently as possible, apply newly taught skills.